composewell/streamly/docs/Build.md

 Closed loops are generated in a modular fashion by stream generation, transformation and elimination combinators in streamly.
-Combinators transfer data to the next stage or combinator using data constructors.
+Combinators transfer data to the next stream pipeline stage using data constructors.
 These data constructors are eliminated by the compiler using `stream fusion` optimizations, generating a very efficient loop.